muratk3n/thirdwave/en/2019/05/slippage.md

 ---

 We have a path forward ladies and gents.
 We have a fuel, we can store it, ship it, use it cleanly.
-Fossil fuel companies, and all sorts of logistical companies who have expertise in any form of chemical product, including fossil fuels can make the transition into this new economy and prosper.
+All sorts of product, logistical companies who have expertise in any form of chemical product, including fossil fuels, can make the transition into this new economy and prosper.
 In terms of consumption, the cars we see outside, the planes wizzing by on our heads *can work* in an 100% clean and silent fashion.